- UCAS course code

 2. Email discussions

-Students will be assessed on the basis of one examination – answering two questions out of eight in two hours (100% of mark for course).
+Students will be assessed on the basis of one examination – answering two questions out of eight (100% of mark for course).

 - Personal discussion during office hours, in Zoom meetings, and via email.